 Question 6: Check only one box, and make sure it is not the one that says “married.”
 The couple can’t be already married and use a K-1 fiancé visa.

 Question 7: Don’t let the phrase “including maiden name” throw you.
 (A maiden name is the woman’s name before marriage; in many cultures, she takes the husband’s name upon marrying.)
 You shouldn’t yet be married to one another.
-(If you are married, you don’t qualify for a K-1 fiancé visa and should instead be applying for a K-3 visa or an immigrant visa as an immediate relative (spouse.)
+(If you are married, you don’t qualify for a K-1 fiancé visa and should instead most likely be applying for an immigrant visa as an immediate relative (spouse).
+There is something called a "K-3" visa for married couples, which does in fact use Form I-129F, but no one really uses this anymore.)
 But if the U.S. citizen fiancé has had other names by previous marriages, include these here.

 Question 8: Self-explanatory.